 Just about every moderate to high power spark-ignition engine will experience random knock events throughout its service life.
 It’s one of those things that can never be completely avoided, but can still be easily controlled and kept within a safe limit by way of sensors and responsible tuning.
 To start, it helps to understand what is happening inside the combustion chamber to cause that destructive pinging sound.

-What It Is Depending on engine load and tuning, the spark plug fires anywhere between 45 degrees down to 5 degrees before top-dead-center (BTDC) of the compression stroke and ignites the air/fuel mixture.
+Depending on engine load and tuning, the spark plug fires anywhere between 45 degrees down to 5 degrees before top-dead-center (BTDC) of the compression stroke and ignites the air/fuel mixture.

 During a normal combustion cycle, the flame front expands from the point of ignition out towards the cylinder walls and piston crown, this burn process can take up to 90 degrees of crankshaft rotation to completely burn.
 Detonation is identified as any spontaneous combustion occurring after the burn process has already begun, and is independent of the initial flame front.
 This uncontrolled event can originate from anywhere within the chamber and is usually caused by high cylinder temperatures and or pressure.